 By incentivising actions—whether it be purchasing or interacting with your brand— you are able to build customer loyalty faster.
 Just ask any parent about the power of rewards for encouraging desirable behaviours.
 It works.

-Small business owners and entrepreneurs constantly worry about converting new customers to boost sales.
+Small business owners and entrepreneurs constantly worry about converting new leads into customers to boost sales.
 But if your business won’t stay afloat for long if you only rely on one-time purchases.

 With a dedicated customer base, you can worry less about hitting sales targets and focus more on improving your products or services.
 Acquiring new customers then becomes a secondary aim, rather than your raison d’etre.

 It takes a lot of time and cash to acquire a customer.
 You can calculate exactly how much by taking the entire cost of sales and marketing over a period—including salaries— and dividing it by the number of new customers you got.